sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : QEMU metapackage for KVM support
+Short desc    : QEMU metapackage for KVM support
 URL          : http://www.qemu.org/
-Лицензия     : GPLv2 and BSD and MIT and CC-BY
+License      : GPLv2 and BSD and MIT and CC-BY
-Описание     : This is a meta-package that provides a qemu-system-<arch>-core package
+Descript     : This is a meta-package that provides a qemu-system-<arch>-core package
              : for native architectures where kvm can be enabled.
 For example, in an
              : x86 system, this will install qemu-system-x86-core
 ```